 A TOEFL score is not required at the time of application.
-Selected candidates will be requested to take the Official TOEFL test.
-The program will cover the cost of the Official test.
+Selected candidates will be requested to take the official TOEFL test.
+The program will cover the cost of the official test.
 Applicants must achieve a minimum TOEFL score of 48iBT.

-APPLICATIONS INSTRUCTIONS: It is required that interested candidates APPLY ONLINE!
+All interested candidates must APPLY ONLINE!

 FOR ADDITIONAL QUESTIONS please contact: CultureandEducationTirana@state.gov

-To register for the Program and complete the UGRAD application use Google Chrome and Mozilla Firefox.
+To register for the Program and complete the UGRAD application, please use Google Chrome and Mozilla Firefox.
 We do NOT recommend using a mobile phone or Internet Explorer.
 Don’t use special characters/accents.
 The system only recognizes the English alphabet.
 Review your work!
 Only click “submit” if you are 100% ready to do so.
 Until then, click “save”.